Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature: Experimental Results and Discussion

 To gain additional insight into the optical properties of our gate-controlled t-BLs, we performed DFT calculations to reveal the twist-angle-dependent characteristics of the different systems, such as the relevant band edges, band alignment, and interlayer coupling strength \cite{FariaJunior2023}.
-Further details about DFT calculation can be seen in Supplementary Information, Section 3.
-The selected configurations for the homobilayer systems are based on the energetically favourable stacking composition in the case of $\theta=0\degree$ (R$_{\text{h}}^{\text{M}}$-stacking configuration), and the smallest structure closest to our experimental value of $\theta\sim18\degree$, which is $\theta\sim21.8\degree$ (Figure~\ref{fig3}a).
+Further details about the DFT calculations are in Supporting Information, Section 3.
+The selected configurations for the homobilayer systems are based on the energetically favourable stacking configuration in the case of $\theta=0\degree$ (R$_{\text{h}}^{\text{M}}$-stacking), and the smallest structure closest to our experimental value of $\theta\sim18\degree$, which is $\theta\sim21.8\degree$ (Figure~\ref{fig3}a).
 In both configurations, the relevant band edges involved in the optical process discussed here are the CBM at \textbf{K}- and \textbf{Q}-points, and valence band maximum at \textbf{K}- and {$\mathbf{\Gamma}$}-points.
-Particularly, our calculations show that the relative energy separation and interlayer hybridization of these different bands strongly depend on the twist angle, in line with other reports\cite{Villafa2023,Sung2020}.
-Therefore, the observed intralayer PL-yield reduction of t-BL$1\degree$ has been ascribed to the ultrafast photo-excited carrier transfer between the adjacent MLs, induced by the proximity between layers, and the hybridization of states, facilitating IX formation\cite{Villafa2023,Sung2020}.
-On the contrary, t-BL$18\degree$ is expected to decrease considerably the IX recombination since the large stacking angles alter the interlayer distance, consequently suppressing the interlayer transfer channels \cite{Villafa2023,Volmer2023}.
-However, this understanding lacks an additional explanation for the distinct carrier concentration observed in our systems.
+Particularly, our calculations show that these different bands' relative energy separation and interlayer hybridization strongly depend on the twist angle, in line with other reports\cite{Villafa2023,Sung2020}.
+We acknowledge that, although our experimental results may not be sufficient to exclude any additional presence of moiré excitons at RT completely, we understand that this confinement effect may not be noticeable at room temperature since the carrier recombination is very sensitive to the environment, tending, therefore, to be less pronounced at higher temperatures \cite{Hagel2023,Wu2022,Steinhoff2024,Rossi2024,Seyler2019}.
+Nonetheless, one must consider that the IX formation in a twisted bilayer still plays an essential role in explaining the results presented herein.
+The observed intralayer PL-yield reduction of t-BL$1\degree$ is attributed to the ultrafast photo-excited carrier transfer between the adjacent MLs, induced by the proximity between layers, and the hybridization of states, thus promoting the IX recombination \cite{Villafa2023,Sung2020,Volmer2023} at low temperatures, as reported\cite{Villafa2023,Sung2020,Volmer2023}.
+Conversely, the carriers IX formation in t-BL$18\degree$ is expected to decrease considerably since the large stacking angles alter the interlayer distance, suppressing the interlayer transfer channels \cite{Villafa2023,Volmer2023}.
+However, this understanding lacks an additional comprehension of the high variation of charge carrier concentration in our systems.